2. Some Common Steels

 Those early high-chromium, and comparatively high-carbon and thus martensitic steels were hard.
 They were subsequently developed commercially for applications such as cutlery knives, as well as for razors, scalpels, heat-resisting tools and bearings - see below.

 To quote an Internet source: "It it was not until after the end of World War II that the development in process metallurgy lead to the growth and widespread use of the modern stainless steels".
 You just won't get too far just by trial and error.
 Science was needed.

-stainless, i.e. do not rust, because a thin (and invisible) layer of a
+steel group; they are also covered to some extent in the backbone.
+They are stainless, i.e. do not rust, because a thin (and invisible) layer of

-chromium-rich oxide film covers their surface that is impenetrable to oxygen.
+a chromium-rich oxide film covers their surface that is impenetrable to oxygen.
+It is the

 Iron oxides will generally not do the job of protecting the iron /steel below it.
 That's why most steels rust.
 The exception is weathering steel, also known as Corten steel, but we do not count this kind under the "stainless" category because they actually are stained in the sense of looking soiled and discolored.

-right now it is still close to 3.000 $ a ton.
-"Plain" steel is found
+and right now it is still close to 3.000 $ a ton.
+"Plain" steel is found somewhere

 Besides Cr, other alloying elements are always added in order to optimize the two principal properties - corrosion resistance and mechanical behavior - plus plenty of others.
 And that doesn't make it cheaper.